R-Fig-Con/ESP32-Wi-Fi-Firmware/docs/README.md

 Steps to run this project:

-- Clone this repo into your machine
+1. Clone this repo into your machine
-- Install Arduino IDE 2.0
+2. Install Arduino IDE 2.0
-- In the IDE, install ["esp32" by Espressif Systems](https://github.com/espressif/arduino-esp32) in Boards Manager
+3. In the IDE, install ["esp32" by Espressif Systems](https://github.com/espressif/arduino-esp32) in Boards Manager
-- Open the `wifi_firmware_esp32` folder from project in the IDE
+4. Open the `wifi_firmware_esp32` folder from project in the IDE
-- Connect the ESP32 MCU to your machine
+5. Connect the ESP32 to your machine
+6. At the top of the IDE:
-- Select the correct board (DOIT ESP32 DEVKIT V1) and the port where the MCU is connected
+- Select the correct board (DOIT ESP32 DEVKIT V1)
+- Select the port where the ESP is connected
-- Press upload
+7. Press upload

-To view debug out put, you must uncomment line #31 in the file `wifi_firmware_esp32.ino`, and then in the IDE go into "Tools" and select "Serial Monitor".
+To view debug output, you must uncomment line #31 in the file `wifi_firmware_esp32.ino`, and then in the IDE go into **Tools >  Serial Monitor**.

 ### Arduino-cli tool